 ‘I hold Madeleine’s approach to therapeutic care in the highest regard.
 Her work as head counsellor at St John’s Catholic school in Darwin was exemplary as was her understanding of cross cultural responsiveness.’

-People say what makes a difference in the session is the experience of being listened to and respected in a space where they can see what matters to them in fresh, alternative ways.
-In this space they discover and create ways of doing something differently, often something small and easy in their daily living.
-The experience of exploring, connecting and learning is easy, natural and simple.
+People say what makes a difference in sessions is the experience of being listened to and respected in a space where they can see what matters to them in fresh, alternative ways.
+In this space they can discover and create ways of doing something differently, often something small and easy in their daily living.
+The experience of exploring, connecting and learning can be natural and familiar.

-What matters is a mood of not knowing, of being curious and wondering, of humor, flexibility, playfulness, and a willingness to be human together.
+What matters is a mood of not knowing, of being curious, respectful, of humour, flexibility and a willingness to be human together.

-It is a joy to see people leaving feeling different.
+It is a joy to see people leaving the session feeling positively different.